 Research is increasingly limited by lack of computational power rather than data availability.
 Atmospheric models helped motivate creation of the first computers, and have pushed their limits ever since.
 We regularly need to generate, process and distill PB of data into fundamental knowledge.
 We seek to identify and apply new computational methods for efficiency and data mining.

 Our group admits students through the Ph.D. programs in Geosciences or Physics and Astronomy.
 Research opportunities may exist for M.S. students in the Goergen Institute for Data Science and for undergraduate students interested in term-time or summer research.
 Our research is highly interdisciplinary, so students from a wide variety of backgrounds will be considered.
 Successful applicants will be highly self-motivated and have demonstrated aptitude in prior research experiences.
 Previous programming experience is preferred, but not required.

-Prospective students are encouraged to contact Dr. Murray via e-mail at email@example.com with any questions.
+Prospective students are encouraged to contact Dr. Murray via e-mail at email@example.com to inquire about presently available opportunities and with any questions.